Positive Self-Talk: Powerful Ways to Use Scripture

 I find it peculiar we would never say these horrible phrases to anyone else (well, I hope not), yet we say it to ourselves.
 That nasty tape running through our head day in and day out.

 Why would we want to do this to ourselves?
 Furthermore, why do we struggle with giving ourselves positive self-talk?

 In this post, we are going to talk about the lies we tell ourselves, and how to defeat them with positive self-talk.
 My goal is to help you break this stronghold and teach you how to tell yourself the truth with scripture.

 Why Do We Struggle with Positive Self-Talk

 Many women struggle with positive self-talk, yet as a society we love ourselves.
 In fact, we are probably the most self-absorbed culture to date.

 We have self-service for gas and groceries, curriculum on self-esteem, self-help books, and don’t get me started on the “selfie” generation.
-For goodness sakes, we even have a magazine on the stands called Self.
+For goodness sake, we even have a magazine on the stands called Self.

 Unfortunately, when it comes to positive self-talk, we go in the opposite direction.
 We internally bombard ourselves with destructive words, thinking it will make us different in the future.